-GTU Korean Student Association (GTU KSA) is a group established to serve Korean-American and Korean students pursuing various degrees from GTU member schools.
-The main purpose of the Association is to share Korean cultural heritages with GTU community and to foster the interaction among the members.
-Due to the diversity in denominations, GTU KSA facilitates the networking and an ecumenical dialogue among the membership.
-The students actively participate in local Korean congregations in Bay Area and bring theological richness to the churches.
+GTU Korean Student Association (GTU KSA) is a group established to serve Korean-American and Korean students pursuing various degrees from GTU and its member schools.
+The main purpose of the Association is to share Korean cultural heritages with GTU community and to foster interaction among the members.
+Given the diversity in denominations, GTU KSA facilitates networking and ecumenical dialogue among the membership.
+The students of KSA actively participate in local Korean congregations in the Bay Area and bring theological richness to the churches.

 The activities of GTU KSA include traditional Korean Dinners, area discussions, and public lectures.
 The Association also leads worship services for GTU member schools as well as cultural celebrations for the community.

-You may contact the Korean Student Association through its president, Kiwook Min, a GTU doctoral student in Systematic and Philosophical Theology.
+You may contact the Korean Student Association through its president, Jieun Yoon (email@example.com).

 Student Advisory Committee

 The Student Advisory Committee (SAC) consists of six doctoral students serving rotating two-year terms.
-The SAC meets several times a semester (starting early in each semester) for 1 1⁄2 hours with the Academic Dean and Dean of Students.
-The Student Advisory Council advises the Deans and proactively advocates on behalf of student needs/concerns/issues.
-Specific duties include: formally participating in the incoming doctoral student orientation; hosting at least one open meeting with students per semester (the meeting is held early in the semester to leave time to follow-up on issues raised); collaborating with the Deans to develop accountability procedures to make sure student concerns are addressed; working with the Deans to make sure the composition of the SAC addresses the diversity among the students.
+The SAC meets several times a semester (starting early in each semester) for one and a half hours with the Director of Student Life (As needed, SAC has the option to invite the Academic Dean to the meetings).
+SAC advises the administration and proactively advocates on behalf of student needs/concerns/issues.
+Specific duties include: formally participating in the incoming doctoral student orientation; hosting at least one open meeting with students per semester (the meeting is held early in the semester to leave time to follow-up on issues raised); collaborating with the Director of Student Life (and the Associate Dean of Students and the Academic Dean, as needed) to develop accountability procedures to make sure that student concerns are addressed; working with the Director of Student Life to make sure the composition of the SAC addresses the diversity among the students.